ufukbakan/Reliable-Studio-Code/README.md

 ## What is it?

 - Reliable Studio Code allows to encode source code files and decode them.
-Encryption and decryption done via symmetric key.
+Encryption and decryption have done via symmetric key.
 - You can save your source code file as encoded or save an encoded source code file as decoded.

 ## Prerequisites: